Mothergoose31/OthelloV3/README.md

 It is here where I would like to acknowledge that Monday Tuesday and Wednesday night I spent  with my neighbors kyle and rajetah (kyle works at google , rajetah works at amazon ) I made them dinner and they helped me code cumulatively they probably helped me for 9 hours
 Without them I doubt I would have had a finished this project.

+**HOW TO PLAY THE GAME**

+For the first four moves, the players must play to one of the four squares in the middle of the board and no pieces are captured or reversed.

+Each piece played must be laid adjacent to an opponent's piece so that the opponent's piece or a row of opponent's pieces is flanked by the new piece and another piece of the player's colour.
+All of the opponent's pieces between these two pieces are 'captured' and turned over to match the player's colour.

+It can happen that a piece is played so that pieces or rows of pieces in more than one direction are trapped between the new piece played and other pieces of the same colour.
+In this case, all the pieces in all viable directions are turned over.

+The game is over when neither player has a legal move (i.e. a move that captures at least one opposing piece) or when the board is full.

 **Much Gratitude goes out to** kyle,
 Rajetah,